HenzaT/gimme-a-song/README.md

 - Github
 - PostgreSQL

 As I wanted to consolidate certain skills, I decided to use the same tech that I'd used for my previous group projects, so that I could focus more on the specific skills (rather than learning a new technology).
-As the project evolved I realised I needed to use JavaScript a lot more than I had anticipated, particularly the fetch API.
-To generate the song elements, the user simply needed to see the different song elements on the client side and so I realised that the database would not need to be updated every time.
+As the project evolved I realised I needed to implement JavaScript a lot more than I had anticipated, particularly the fetch API.
+To generate the song elements, the user simply needed to see the different song elements on the client side; there was no need to update the instruments in the database every time.

+## Login
+You can access the home and new idea page without logging in, as I wanted anyone to be able to use the app for some quick inspiration.
+To save a song however, you must log in.
+I utilised Devise for authentication.
+If you do not want to create a user, please use these login details instead:
+Email:
+- tester@testing.com
+Password:
+- gimmeatester